eric-brechemier/zero-passwords-server/README.md

 the `-A` flag to enable SSH agent forwarding only when the scripts need to make use of `sudo`.
 The scripts will never prompt for a password.

+Note that on Mac OSX and other systems, the SSH agent starts with no identity loaded, thus no identity may be forwarded.
+You can load your key in the agent by running `ssh-add`, without any argument to load default keys, or with the path to a specific key.
+The agent will remember these keys until shutdown or `ssh-add` is called with the flag `-d` to forget a specific key, or the default keys when no argument is provided, or the flag `-D` to forget all keys.
+The keys may also be stored in Keychain, by using the flag `-K`, which will allow the agent to remember them across reboots.

 ## Step by Step Details of Script Operation

 1. Upload scripts to run remotely to the server: